tingox/Minimig_ECS/README.md

 # ULX3S port of Amiga emulator "Minimig"

+I started from Minimig_ECS for Fleasystems "Ohm" board.

 Keyboard driver modified not to control keyboard LEDs to avoid compatibility issues with various keyboard.